DEGoodmanWilson/easy-peasy-bot/README.md

 Eventually their app was named Slack and their digital user, Slackbot.
 And lo, you can build a Slack Bot, too!
 With our API and this nifty repository, a bot for your team can be all yours.

-# Using Botkit for Custom Bots
+# Using Botkit for Single-Team Apps
 1. Fork this project.
 2. Open up your favorite terminal app, and clone your new repository to your local computer.
 3. This is a Node.js project, so you’ll need to install the various dependencies by running: npm install
 4. Edit `package.json` to give your bot a name and update the GitHub URLs to reflect the location of your fork in GitHub.
-5. Go to https://my.slack.com/apps/new/A0F7YS25R-bots and pick a name for your new bot.
+5. Go to https://api.slack.com/apps/new and create a new app, being sure to add a bot user.
-6. Once you’ve clicked “Add integration,” you’ll be taken to a page where you can further customize your bot.
+6. Once you’ve clicked “Add bot user,” you’ll be taken to a page where you can further customize your bot.
 Of importance is the bot token—take note of it now.
 7. Once you have the token, you can run your bot easily:

     ```bash